Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good, with residents typically located 276 meters from the nearest stop.
-Service frequency averages 459 trips per day across all routes, equating to approximately 74 weekly trips per stop.
+The accessibility of transport is rated as good, with residents typically located 276 meters from the nearest transport stop.
+Service frequency averages 459 trips per day across all routes, equating to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport